-In order to submit the application form, you must navigate to the "Project/Application Start" summary page by clicking 'Application Start':

-Scroll to the bottom of the Project/Application Start Page and click 'Submit Application'

-8. NEXT STEPS
+In order to submit the application form, you must navigate to the "Application declaration" tab and click submit at the bottom of the page.
+It is very important to ensure all details are correct before submitting, as no changes can be made once submitted.
+This includes any errors that might make the application ineligible such as (but not limited to): incorrect email addresses, mismatch of HEI and supervisor, incorrect degree information and incorrect results.

+Next steps

 Once an applicant has submitted his/her application, the OLS generates a number of automated emails to the participants included in the application.

-Applicants should note that while Referees may create and submit their form once they have been added to an application, the Academic Supervisor and Employment Mentor can only complete their respective form after the applicant has submitted their application.
+Applicants should note that while Referees may create and submit their form once they have been added to an application, the Supervisor can only complete their respective form after the applicant has submitted their application.
 All applications must be endorsed on behalf of the proposed host institution by the Research Office.
-All participant forms must be submitted and RO endorsement completed by the stated deadlines or the application will be deemed ineligible
+All participant forms must be submitted and RO endorsement completed by the stated deadlines or the application will be deemed ineligible.
 The RO endorsement is the final step in the OLS process, after which the applicant will receive an automated email informing them that the application process is now complete.